smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 - Default: `"1027321974924625846"`

 ADVISORY_LOCK_ID is the application advisory lock ID.
-Should match all other Chainlink applications that might access this database.
+Should match all other Chainlink nodes that might access this database.
 It is unlikely you will ever need to change this from the default.

 ### LEASE_LOCK_DURATION
 ADVANCED